 SpaceX hoped to send the rocket up in 2009, but the actual launch date was June 7, 2010.
 The rocket passed all of the expected milestones, but encountered an unexpected roll during launch.

 While Falcon 9 successfully brought Dragon to space several times, the rocket has experienced some growing pains.
-An engine problem forced an abort before Dragon soared to the ISS for a test flight in May 2012.
+For example, an engine problem forced an abort before Dragon soared to the ISS for a test flight in May 2012.

 An engine problem also marred Dragon's first official cargo run to the station five months later.
 Dragon arrived safely at its destination, but a satellite on board did not.
 Orbcomm's prototype satellite messaging service satellite fell out of orbit early, just five days after launch.
 However, the New Jersey company said it had received some test data during the satellite's brief stay in space.

-SpaceX also wants to use its experience with Falcon 9 to develop an even heavier-lift rocket: the Falcon Heavy.
-Launch prices from Cape Canaveral are advertised as between $83 million and $128 million.
-Falcon Heavy is expected to launch in 2013.
+SpaceX wants to use its experience with Falcon 9 to develop an even heavier-lift rocket: the Falcon Heavy.
+The first test launch for this rocket is expected in 2016.

 In 2011, the company stated it hoped to use Falcon Heavy to break into the defense market, then dominated by United Launch Alliance.
-By late 2012, SpaceX had its first Air Force defense contract in hand to launch two Falcon rockets bearing satellites in 2014 and 2015.
+SpaceX and the Air Force settled a lawsuit in 2015 that was related to a ULA contract award.